turkeyes/codecharts/README.md

 ### Preparing the task data

 The CodeCharts interface expects input task data in a specific format.
 We have provided code that takes in a folder of target images and a few other parameters and outputs the data expected by the CodeCharts interface.
-To generate the input data, do the following:
+To generate the input data, see the Jupyter notebook `generate-experiment-files/main.ipynb`.

-1. TODO
-2. TODO
-3. TODO

 ### Configuring the webpage